PRAYFRME/Data-Science/README.md

 ## Books that are more than 25MB will be available here.
-Don't forget to check this out.
+Don't forget to check it out.
 https://app.box.com/s/zpf3vjawjx8n6z8z37peyfp4g8kjwmm1

 - Fundamentals of Data Visualization- A Primer on Making Informative and Compelling Figures ( PDFDrive )